ZhangO999/Photonic-Circuit-Simulator/README.md

 # Photonic Circuit Simulator

 ## Overview
 This is a **Python-based photonic circuit simulation**, designed to model the movement of photons through an interactive circuit of emitters, receivers, and mirrors.
-The project was developed as part of the assignment for the INFO1110 course at **The University of Sydney**.
 Users can use the provided input files to modify simulation parameters.

 ## Features
 * **Circuit Board Setup** – Users can define a circuit grid and place emitters, receivers, and mirrors.